Turkish, Ukrainian foreign ministers hold phone call | News.az

 Turkish, Ukrainian foreign ministers hold phone call

-The ministers discussed the current situation in Ukraine, as well as the Kyiv-Moscow negotiation process.
+The ministers discussed the situation around Ukraine and a scheduled meeting between Russian and Ukrainian delegations in Istanbul.

-Turkiye’s top diplomat on Wednesday visited Moscow to meet with his Russian counterpart Sergey Lavrov to discuss the latest developments in Ukraine.
+On March 16, Turkiye’s top diplomat visited Moscow to meet with his Russian counterpart Sergey Lavrov to discuss the latest developments in Ukraine.
 In Moscow, Cavusoglu reiterated Turkiye’s readiness to organize a meeting between the presidents of Russia and Ukraine.

 A day later, Cavusoglu met with his Ukrainian counterpart Kuleba in Lviv.
 Speaking to journalists following the meeting, the Turkish FM said that hopes for a cease-fire in the Russia-Ukraine war increased a bit more.